Lum0s36/EFT-DMA-Radar/README.md

 ## Features that are to be added in future commits ⌨️

-- Wishlist items on Radar/ESP/Aimview
+- Loot: Container distance slider 0= unlimited
 - Lootfilter and Wishlist items on AI (and PMC?) gear slots indicated by either "!!" or the exact name (short)
 - Exfils show if opened or closed
 - Quest tracker including zones, req.
 Keys and Items and only Q_items of active quests on radar/ESP/Aimview